-Offline KYC for mutual fund:
+1. Offline KYC for Mutual Funds

 CDSl Ventures Ltd. has been authorised by the mutual fund industry to conduct the KYC process for its investors.
 CVL is taking care of the ‘customer profiling and record keeping’ for completing the KYC norms.

-- Firstly you can download the KYC application form from CDSL’s website..
+- Firstly you can download the KYC application form from CDSL’s website.

-- Fill in the details and attach copies of your attested photograph, ID proof, address proof and PAN card
+- Fill in the details and attach copies of your attested photograph, ID proof, address proof and PAN card.

 - Submit all these along with the application form to the mutual fund house or the intermediary you have chosen to invest with by going to their office.

-Online KYC for mutual fund:
+2. Online KYC for Mutual Funds

-e-KYC can be done very easily depending on the intermediary you choose to invest with.
 When it comes to online KYC, the process needs to be individually with the mutual fund house, the intermediary or whichever platform you choose to invest with.